hazelcast/hazelcast/README.md

 * Low-latency, high-throughput distributed data processing framework.
 * Highly parallel and distributed stream and batch processing of data.
-* Distributed java.util.stream API support for Hazelcast data structures such as IMap and IList.
 * Connectors allowing high-velocity ingestion of data from Apache Kafka, HDFS, Hazelcast IMDG, sockets and local data files (such as logs or CSVs).